Coolest Medieval Knight Party Ideas

 Here is a proud Parent with children and wooden crossbows.

 Well that is all for today.
 I still would like to tell you about my favorite ones.
-We did a Pirate one and a Mother/Daughter Tea Party.
+We also did a Pirate one and a Mother/Daughter Tea Party.
 Those were very nice, but the kids said I should write about this one for the contest.

 Thank you for the opportunity to share it with you.
 I truly believe that you understand total fascination with birthdays!